danielcopper/nvim/README.md

 ### Troubleshooting

 On windows with some language parser errors in treesitter can occur, for example html and yaml.
-Check [this](https://github.com/nvim-treesitter/nvim-treesitter/issues/3587#issuecomment-1306608973) for a solution.
+Check [this][treesitter-help-link] for a solution.

 What you have to do is to delete the libstdc++-6.dll that you can find in the install location from neovim.
 After that remove the nvim-data folder, restart the pc and let nvim initialize again.

 ## LSP

 ### Angular

-For Angular Language Service to work you either have to be sure to install typescript and angular/language-service as a dev dependency on the project or TODO: find a solution for the
+For Angular Language Service to work you either have to be sure to install typescript and angular/language-service as a dev dependency on the project or
+TODO: find a solution for the
 LSP setup to set the correct parameters automatically (LSP Zero seems to do that correctly).

 ## Debugging